rondevera/jslintmate/README.markdown

 JSLintMate
 ==========

-Quick, simple JSLint (or JSHint) in TextMate.
+Quick, simple **JSLint (or JSHint) in TextMate**.
 Hurt your feelings in style.

-JSLintMate uses jsc and Ruby; both are part of OS X by default.
+JSLintMate uses jsc and Ruby behind the scenes; both are part of OS X by default.
 No need to install anything else.

 ([JSLint][jslint] is a powerful JS code quality tool from Douglas Crockford.
-[JSHint][jshint] is a community-driven project based on JSLint, but doesn't hurt your feelings so much.
+[JSHint][jshint] is a community-driven project based on JSLint, and doesn't hurt your feelings so much.
 They're not the same as [JavaScript Lint][javascriptlint].)